-School Trips
+Cost of School Trips

 Students are offered the opportunity to go on various grade-level school trips.
+The Secondary I trip provides an opportunity for a full immersion in French language, culture and history, as well as for developing valuable social skills.
 The Secondary II trip is an extension of both our French Immersion and Physical Education programs.
 This trip is also a major component of our Outdoor Education unit.
 They allow the students to learn lifelong skills and promote social development.
-The Secondary III's have an opportunity to experience many historical and cultural sites.
-The cost of the trips varies from year to year.
+The Secondary III's have an opportunity to experience many of the historical and cultural sites in Washington D.C., the Secondary IV students visit Boston and the Secondary V's, New York City.
+The cost of the trips varies from year to year (approximate fees are listed below).
 Please note that grade level trips are contingent upon the participation of a minimum of 2/3 of the grade level students.
+Parents or guardians having difficulty meeting school related expenses should contact the principal.
+The following is a tentative list of grade level trips and estimated cost: